sci-visus/scientistCloudLib/SCLib_JobProcessing/README.md

 ## Asynchronous Upload System

-The SC_JobProcessing system includes a comprehensive asynchronous upload solution that replaces synchronous upload tools like Uppy with a robust, scalable job-based approach.
+The SCLib_JobProcessing system includes a comprehensive asynchronous upload solution that replaces synchronous upload tools like Uppy with a robust, scalable job-based approach.

 ### Key Features